opendocsg/slw-judgments-backfill/2014_SGCA_26/report.md

 115    In these circumstances, Ms Foo made an oral application for leave to amend the pleadings at the hearing.
 Ms Foo said the proposed amendment would not prejudice the Respondent as all the relevant evidence was already before this Court.
 Furthermore, Ms Foo said that the Respondent fully knew of the Appellant’s case on appeal and would not be taken by surprise.

 116    We do not doubt that a court has a wide power to allow amendments to pleadings at any stage of the proceedings, including on appeal.
-As we held in _Wright Norman and another v OverseasChinese Banking Corp Ltd_ [1993] 3 SLR(R) 640 at [6]:
+As we held in _Wright Norman and another v OverseasChinese Banking Corp Ltd_ <span class="citation">[1993] 3 SLR(R) 640</span> at [6]:

  It is trite law that an amendment which would enable the real issues between the parties to be tried should be allowed subject to penalties on costs and adjournment, if necessary, unless the amendment would cause injustice or injury to the opposing party which could not be compensated by costs or otherwise...